 Real Change Advocacy and Organizing supports the activism and leadership of vendors, and works to create opportunities and access for homeless and low-income people to take action on issues which directly impact their lives.

-Accessibility: The Real Change office is not explicitly scent-free, uses fluorescent lights, and welcomes pets.
+Accessibility: The Real Change office is not explicitly scent-free, uses fluorescent lights, and occasionally has pets or service animals visiting the office.
 The Vendor Center (first floor) is often loud and chaotic.
 The office on the second floor is accessible via an elevator and there are two steps up to access the Advocacy area in the office on the first floor.
 There are accessible stalls in the first floor bathrooms.
 We are able to make reasonable accommodations as needed.

 The Vendor Center contains two single-occupancy bathrooms, and the public bathrooms in the building are gendered & shared with other businesses.
 Real Change staff are welcome to use any bathroom they are most comfortable in.
 We respect all pronouns, gender presentations, and chosen names.